GWLab-UML/Protocols/Oyster_maintenance/Cell Counting with Hemocytometer.md

 5. Repeat swishing the hemocytometer into the soap and gently rubbing the chambers of the hemocytometer with your fingers multiple times, after swishing the hemocytometer in the soap solution one last time, do not touch the surface of the device again as this will leave finger oil droplets that will interfere with the cell count
 6. Rinse the hemocytometer under DI water
 7. Use Kimwipes to dry the hemocytometer with gentle wiping movements.
 Make sure you have wiped off all dust and debris by holding the hemocytometer up to a light to see no debris left
 8. If the density of algae in the carboy is visibly extremely low (color of algae is almost clear), pipette 10 uL of the algae into a chamber of the hemocytometer.
-If the algae appears less dense (there seems to be a sum of less than about 100 cells in the four corner squares), proceed to step 14.
+If the algae appears sparse (there seems to be a sum of less than about 100 cells in the four corner squares), proceed to step 14.
 If the algae appears dense under the microscope (there seems to be a sum of more than about 100 cells in the four corner squares), proceed to step 9 to perform a dilution to make counting easier
 9. Read "Dilutions" below for more information about dilutions and its importance before performing this step.
 Use Lugol's Iodine to perform a 1:10 dilution of Lugol's iodine in algae by adding 5 uL of Lugol's iodine to 45 uL of algae in an Eppendorf tube, there is 50 uL total
 10. Pipet 10 uL of this dilution into one chamber of the hemocytometer
 11. If the algae still appears dense under the microscope, proceed to step 12 to perform a different dilution.
 If the algae is less dense, skip to step 14 to count cells